When the interaction of genes alters expected Mendelian genetic r... | Study Prep in Pearson+

 Recall that Mendelian ratios are based on independent assortment and simple dominant-recessive relationships between alleles.

-Identify that when one gene affects or masks the expression of another gene, altering these expected ratios, this is known as epistasis.
+Identify that when one gene affects or masks the expression of another gene, altering these expected ratios, this is a specific genetic interaction.

-Differentiate epistasis from other options: linkage involves genes located close together on a chromosome, codominance involves both alleles being expressed equally, and pleiotropy refers to one gene affecting multiple traits.
+Recognize that 'epistasis' is the term used to describe this interaction where one gene masks or modifies the effect of another gene.

-Conclude that the correct term for gene interaction altering Mendelian ratios is epistasis.
+Differentiate epistasis from other options: 'pleiotropy' refers to one gene affecting multiple traits, 'linkage' refers to genes located close together on a chromosome, and 'codominance' refers to both alleles being expressed equally.

 Watch next